 This list is presented as a guide and is not comprehensive.
 During a medical review, anything that needs extra attention or documentation will be addressed by our medical reviewers.

-Applicants may also be redirected to other, shorter opportunities if the volunteer is not able or willing to join our Community of Faith (required for all crew serving 1+ years) or if their family situation prohibits them from serving in a longer capacity (if married, and their spouse is not applying, for example).
+Commitment length: you may be denied or redirected to other, shorter opportunities if the you are not able or willing to join our Community of Faith (required for all crew serving 1+ years) or if your family situation prohibits you from serving in a longer capacity (if married, and their spouse is not applying, for example).

 What opportunities are available for professionals not in the medical field?

-There is a wide range of opportunities available for non-Medical professionals.
-Only half of our positions onboard our are medical, with the rest being categorised as Technical or General.
-For example, we need Captains, Chief Engineers, Teachers, Cooks, Vehicle Mechanics, IT support, to name but a few!
+There is a wide range of opportunities available for non-medical professionals.
+Only half of our positions onboard are medical, with the rest being categorized as “technical” or “general”.
+For example, we need Captains, Chief Engineers, Teachers, Cooks, Vehicle Mechanics, and IT support, to name a few!
 For a list of all our positions onboard, go to opportunities.mercyships.org.